skolson/sqlcipher-openssl-build/README.md

 This map is the default values for the build-specific options that are added.
 If a build type is not specified, there are no additional options for that build type.

     mapOf(
-        BuildTypes.arm64_v8a to nonWindowsOptions,
+        BuildTypes.androidArm64 to androidOptions,
-        BuildTypes.x86_64 to nonWindowsOptions,
+        BuildTypes.androidX64 to androidOptions,
         BuildTypes.linuxX64 to iosConfigureOptions,
         BuildTypes.iosArm64 to iosConfigureOptions,
         BuildTypes.iosX64 to iosConfigureOptions,
-        BuildTypes.macX64 to iosConfigureOptions
+        BuildTypes.macosX64 to iosConfigureOptions
     )

 ### Tasks - Inputs and Outputs ###